-Cons: local monitoring, limitations to ferromagnetic elements as well as low conductivity articles;
+Cons: local monitoring, limitations to ferromagnetic elements as well as low conductivity articles; Type of monitoring: local monitoring.

 K. LPR sensors:

 A Linear Polarization Resistor (LPR) corrosion sensor it is a device that corrodes at the same rate as the structure on which it is placed.
 The sensor is made up of two micromachined electrodes that are interdigitated at 150mm apart.
 The corrosion reaction - both oxidation and reduction - produces a corrosion current that can be pre-determined empirically for each sensor type, this I/V (Current/Voltage) form is called a Tafel plot [11].